 8. Benross 42240 Portable Air Cooler

-- Cools the air
+Cools the air with water evaporation and ice

 Since evaporative coolers are most efficient in dry climates, the Portable Air Cooler has two additional cooling methods.
 First, it ships with four freezer bottles that you fill with water.
 You can attach any bottle to a cord, and drop it into the main reservoir to cool the water before it’s evaporated.
 Second, there’s an ice cube tray on the rear: when full, air is expelled through the ice, cooling it further.